2026-06-04

 Situation:

 Mounting technical debt led to semi-automated processes without clear explanation or purpose, and no clear next steps or direction.
-Because these legacy systems and processes are so integrated with critical business workflows when problems arise, technical teams are not empowered to take action.
-Instead what should be a simple update will turn into an all hands on deck meeting about risk and what should have been done before.
+Because these legacy systems and processes are so integrated with critical business workflows when problems arise technical teams are not empowered to take action.
+Instead what should be a simple update will turn into an all hands on deck meeting about risk, what should have been done before and how can we kick the can down the road in order to buy time.
+A standard resource pit

 Problem: